mhgolkar/Arrow/runtimes/html-js/readme.md

 The process of running a project is fairly simple.
 The runtime reads and interprets data from a constant called `PROJECT` in `./project.js` file.
-You can use exported `.json` (purged) file from editor or even the `.arrow-project` file (including dev data too) directly as the value for the constant.
+You can use content of a `.json` file exported (and purged from dev data) from editor or even of a full `.arrow` project document directly as the value for the constant.

 Here are the steps for normal scenarios: